 In the early 19th century there were so many commodity traders, ship charterers and financiers using the Royal Exchange that it became impossible to do business.
 As a result, individual groups of traders set up shop in the nearby city coffee houses.
 The Jerusalem Coffee House, off Cornhill, became the favourite of the metal trading community and it was there that the tradition of the Ring was born.
 A merchant with metal to sell would draw a circle in the sawdust on the floor and call out 'Change', at which point all those wishing to trade would assemble around the circle and make their bids and offers.

-In the early part of the 19th century the U.K. was self sufficient in copper and tin and quoted prices remained fixed for long periods.
-Everything changed with the the Industrial Revolution when the UK became the most technologically advanced country in the world, importing large tonnages from abroad.
+In the early part of the 19th century the U.K. was self sufficient in copper and tin and quoted prices that remained fixed for long periods.
+Everything changed with the Industrial Revolution when the UK became the most technologically advanced country in the world, importing large tonnages from abroad.

 The metal traders were now faced with a real problem because, having bought ores and concentrates from as far away as Chile and Malaya, they had no way of knowing what the price would be at the time of the ship's arrival some months later.
 Importing large tonnages from overseas at irregular intervals put merchants and consumers seriously at risk.